Karinkunnam 6's

 Karinkunnam 6's is a 2016 Indian Malayalam sports drama film directed by Deepu Karunakaran.
-It stars Manju Warrier an ex-railway sportswoman who as a volleyball coach trains a group of prisoners portrayed by Babu Antony, Baiju, Padmaraj Ratheesh, Sudev Nair, Sudheer Karamana, Jacob Gregory, and Santhosh Keezhattoor.
+The film stars an ensemble cast including Manju Warrier, Anoop Menon, Babu Antony, Baiju, Padmaraj Ratheesh, Sudev Nair, Sudheer Karamana, Santhosh Keezhattoor, Nandu, Jacob Gregory, Suraj Venjaramoodu, Sreejith Ravi and Pradeep Kottayam.
 The musical score and songs are composed by Rahul Raj.
-The film was released in Kerala on 6 July 2016.
+It was released in Kerala on 6 July 2016.
 The film is a tribute to Jimmy George.

 Plot

 It's an underdog story of motivated prisoners led by Vandhana and Aby.
 Aby starts a Volleyball Premier League (VPL) with businessman Mukul Keshav and Kuriyachan.
 Aby's ego doesn't match with his colleagues.
 Aby gets injured and is unable to train a team for VPL.
 His Karinkunnam 6's team players get acquired by Kuriyachan under Golden Smashers.
-Vandhana fills in for Aby's passion and responsibility and finds a team and attempts to regroup them under her and Aby's banner Karinkunnam 6's but gets snatched up by Felix for Southern Warriors.
-Disheartened Vandhana tries to recruit a bunch prisoners as their team through IG Haritha.
+Vandhana fills in for Aby's passion and responsibility and attempts to regroup the team under her and Aby's banner Karinkunnam 6's but gets snatched up by Felix for Southern Warriors.
+Disheartened Vandhana tries to recruit a bunch of prisoners as their team through IG Haritha.
 The rest of the film follows how Vandhana and her band of misfits from Poojappura Central Prison are able to win VPL facing slight challenges.